akashDash458/lg-tv-control-macos/README.md

 Added features:
-- Detect new display being connected and turn the new display on
+- Detect new display being connected/disconnected and turn the new display on/off
 - Apply input settings to the new display (set mode to PC, change connection name)